ue4plugins/VlcMedia/README.md

 ### Mac, Windows

-All required libraries and plug-ins are already included in the *ThirdParty* directory, and work out of the box.
+All required libraries and plug-ins are included in the *ThirdParty* directory and work out of the box.

 ## Dependencies